osresearch/risc8/README.md

 Most instructions are single cycle, with some complex instructions like `IN`/`OUT`, `LD`/`ST` and `CALL`/`RET` that require multiple cycles.

+On an ice40up5k it uses approximately 1400 LC for the SOC with uart and gpio with nearly the full instruction set (which will synthesize around 15.5 MHz).
+By removing some of the instructions the design can run up to 18 MHz, and overclocking is also possible.

-On an ice40up5k it uses approximately 1400 LC for the SOC with uart and gpio, and the fastest timing so far is 15.7 MHz.
-64 KB of the SPRAM can be used for the SOC's data memory, although the program memory has to be in DPRAM so that it can be stored in the bitstream.
+The ice40up5k's 64 KB of SPRAM can be used for the SOC's data memory, although the program memory has to be in DPRAM so that it can be stored in the bitstream.

 The two stage pipeline allows the register file to be stored in block RAM, which greatly reducing the number of logic cells required.
 The register